 Set that timer, leave your phone in the other room, close ALL other tabs on your browser (I currently have 9 open, in case you think you’re the only one who does that!), lock yourself in a quiet room, put your head down, and stick to that single task.

-You need to have the right information.
+You need to have the right information if you want to make money blogging in a year.

 There is SO much information out there about blogging.
 And all of it seems to be pulling you in 100 different directions.